-- Connect Note Taker with Student – suggested language: “For those that have approved note taking services you can touch base with “Nancy ‘note taker'” at the end of the class…”
+- Connect Note Taker with Student – suggested language: “For those that have approved note taking services you can touch base with “Nancy note taker” at the end of the class…”

 Assistive Technology and training available at the Learning Accommodations Center.

-- Audio Recording Devices: cassette tape recorder, digital recorder, or Livescribe Pen.
+- Audio Recording Devices*: cassette tape recorder, digital recorder, or LiveScribe Pen.

-- Calculators: enlarged screen, talking calculators.
+- Calculators: enlarged screen, talking calculator.

 - Magnification Software or Device: screen magnification software, hand held device or use of Video Magnifier-CCTV.